h-livv/atlas/README.md

 # Atlas

-**A physics-first framework for studying quantum systems through simulation and quantum algorithms.**
+### A physics-first framework for studying quantum systems through simulation and quantum algorithms.

+> **Status: Archived (September 2026).**
+> <br>
+> Atlas is no longer under active development.
+> <br>
-Atlas is designed to serve as an experimental environment for implementing quantum algorithms from first principles, reproducing results from literature, validating them against exact solutions, and investigating their behavior on both simulators and quantum hardware.
+> It was developed as an experimental
+> environment for implementing quantum algorithms from first principles,
+> reproducing results from the literature, validating them against exact
+> solutions, and comparing simulation with quantum hardware.

 ---